jaeksoft/opensearchserver/src/doc/en/documentation/faq/querying/improving_relevancy_with_mirorandfilter.md

 ![Result](relevancy_mirorandfilter.png)

-Only 2 documents are returned (the ones having both searched words), and scores show a bigger difference here!
+Only 2 documents are returned (the ones having both searched words), and now scores are higher and show a bigger difference!
 Indeed, fields `category` and `brand` were used and boosted as configured.

 _Explanation of score for first result:_